 From India, Bangalore

-You can call up your Head of HR in your previous company and provide him with a newly designed Resignation Letter (pre-dated as your termination letter).
-You may ask him to approve it so that a copy can be sent to your current company.
+You can call up your Head of HR in your previous company and provide them with a newly designed Resignation Letter (pre-dated as your termination letter).
+You may ask them to approve it so that a copy can be sent to your current company.

 Otherwise, an experience certificate (usually) would also be sufficient for your current company.
 This certificate will indicate your last working date with your former employers.